THINGS TO DO AT ROSEDALE

 Historic Rosedale is a rare treasure located in a densely populated urban area of Charlotte, North Carolina.
 A beautiful two-hundred-year-old house sits on the remaining nine acres of the original nine hundred acres.
 Rosedale is an urban greenspace that brings together locals and out-of-town visitors as a sustainable part of a busy neighborhood.

 Come take refuge and commune with nature and wildlife while learning about Rosedale’s historic past.
-Stroll through the Big Tree Museum, or Shrub Garden planted by retired biologist from UNC Charlotte, Dr. Larry Mellichamp.
+Stroll through the Arboretum name for the late biologist from UNC Charlotte, Dr. Larry Mellichamp.
 Take time to behold the many different butterflies fluttering through the perennial borders or be seated under the pergola in the formal gardens while observing our local birds and habitat.

 Here at Historic Rosedale, we are advocates of native plants, which are adapted to local environmental conditions.
 Once established, these plants require less water and do not need pesticides or fertilizers, allowing for a healthy ecosystem.
 Native plants also provide vital habitats and food for the local flora and fauna.
 We are proud to be an Advanced Certified Wildlife Habitat as designated by the National Wildlife Federation and a member of the Butterfly Highway, which is “a roadmap for pollinators & wildlife conservation.”